dieguitocollado/insertview/_posts/2020-04-28-no-winners-only-losers-parasite-review.md

 London's upscale neighbourhoods and at the street food stands of Seoul operated by downtrodden Koreans and enjoyed by a crowd blissfully oblivious to their struggles.
-Perhaps, it is the prevalence and severity of such issues portrayed in *Parasite* that have helped the film reach a truly global audience.</p>
+Perhaps, it is the prevalence and severity of such issues portrayed in <i>Parasite</i> that have helped the film reach a truly global audience.</p>

 We are introduced to the Kims in the opening scene of the film.
 Living